sarahciston/codingcare/posts/guide.md

 Kit Braybrooke landed on a similar approach when building out the COVID Creatives Toolkit:

->"we wanted to offer an open resource focused on free offerings with a global reach that could be maintained by creatives themselves.
+"we wanted to offer an open resource focused on free offerings with a global reach that could be maintained by creatives themselves.
 Starting from an open call and a tweet asking for help, the kit’s contents were compiled by 30 curators and countless unnamed contributors worldwide, who came to it from across the arts, technology, community, academia, and gig work."
+{: .quote }

->"It is a reflection of the mutual-aid networks built around it, and the challenges they face.
-In the words of the Zapatistas, it is a 'world where many worlds fit.'" [@braybrookeTogetherWeDance2020]
+"It is a reflection of the mutual-aid networks built around it, and the challenges they face.
+In the words of the Zapatistas, it is a 'world where many worlds fit.'"
+{: .quote }

+–[@braybrookeTogetherWeDance2020]
+{: .quote .attrib }

 Baybrooke chose to work in a shared doc because of "the difficulties of trying to engage with any kind of new or more interesting platform as the internet is increasingly enclosed" [CITEBaybrook].
 While an etherpad on a self-hosted server may be preferred (we love the setup by [Varia](https://etherdump.vvvvvvaria.org/)), don't worry if a google doc is the right choice for a particular project, audience, or prototype.
 The important thing is to get started.